GuillaumeBlochB/projet_tutore_BLOCH-BARAUX_GUILLAUME/Conception.md

 # Defect Management

-Anomalies will be included in the Defect_report.md file
+Anomalies will be included in the Defect_report.md file.

 # Schedule